jreisinger/checkip/README.md

 ## Features

 * Easy to install since it's a single binary.
-* Necessary files are automatically downloaded and updated in the background.
+* Files necessary for some checks are automatically downloaded and updated in the background.
 * Checks are done concurrently to save time.
 * Output is colored to improve readability.
-* You can run only selected check(s).
+* You can select which checks you want to run.
 * It's easy to add new checks.

-Currently these types of information are provided:
+Currently these checks (types of information) are available:

 * Autonomous system (AS) data using TSV file from [iptoasn](https://iptoasn.com/).
 * DNS names using [net.LookupAddr](https://golang.org/pkg/net/#LookupAddr) Go function.